These keto mini cheesecakes are creamy, delicate, and easy to make. The whipped chocolate topping is optional but marvelous.

 - A dusting of sugar-free confectioners' sugar

-You can store these cakes in the fridge, in an airtight container, for up to 4 days.
-It’s very important to take the leftovers out of the fridge an hour before serving them.
+You can store these cakes in an airtight container in the fridge for up to five days.
+Remember to remove them from the fridge an hour before serving them.
 Cheesecake, like chocolate, is best at room temperature.
+You can also freeze these cakes in an airtight freezer-safe container for up to three months.
+Thaw them overnight in the fridge.

 Recipe Card